reu/moiper/README.md

 ### Notifications

 Moip will notify your application about order updates through [NASP](http://labs.moip.com.br/referencia/nasp/).
-Moiper provides a Rails controller helper to you can easily intercept these notifications with the `moip_notification` method.
+Moiper provides a Rails controller helper so you can easily intercept these notifications with the `moip_notification` method.

 ```ruby
 class OrdersController < ApplicationController